paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 You will no longer be able to boot without the SD card in, that is normal.
 You will now boot a Custom Firmware based SysNAND by default.
-You can now hold L+R on boot to launch Decrypt9, a full featured NAND tool.
+You can now hold X on boot to launch Decrypt9, a full featured NAND tool.
+You can now hold Y on boot to launch EmuNAND9, a full featured EmuNAND and SD management tool.
+You can now hold B on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/40etaz/) to an installable file.
 You can remove any extra files from the root of the SD card that are not in the image.

+**If you used an old revision of this page, you may only have the ability to launch Decrypt9 (which was done with L + R), if you would like to switch to the new method, just follow "Preparatory work."**

 ![SD Card](http://i.imgur.com/2bAlKhp.png)